zuazo/postfixadmin-cookbook/README.md

 ## postfixadmin_alias_domain[address]

-Create domain aliases.
-The `alias_domain` must already exist.
+Create or remote a domain alias.

+The domain name used as `alias_domain` must already exist: in other words, it needs to be created previously with `postfixadmin_domain` resource.

 ### postfixadmin_alias_domain Actions

 * `create`
+* `delete`

 ### postfixadmin_alias_domain Parameters